RyanBrushett/SecurityCouncil/Security_Council_5/README.md

 # Security Council
 ==================

+## Mon.
+Jan 27
+* Added AJAX file and functions to change Admin Dashboard UI using AJAX requests.
+Might be handy.
+* Talked to Dan about this.
+Dan is starting User Management.
+Ryan will do the Room/Sim creation.
+* Little "database" is functional as per commits earlier the weekend.

 ## Fri.
 Jan 24:
 * Added feature branch for admin dashboard
 * Added a db.js with arrays for users and rooms.
 Not sure we'll need it, at least not yet, but it won't kill us to have it there.